MiikaW/WeatherWidget/README.md

 * Automatically shows the current city, temperature, time, and date on the widget-like website
 * Gets general location (city) from users IP address and fetches open weather data from FMI according to this
 * If usable IP address or location is not found, it uses preset: Helsinki
-* Widget fits any screen size with correct dimensions
+* Widget fits any screen and browser size with the correct dimensions